hostjane/hostjane.github.io/_pages/vps-hosting.md

 1. You will receive an email asking you to upgrade to a new plan, or reduce usage.
 2. If not practical and your server continues above the bandwidth threshold to prevent any bandwidth overage charges, the server will be stopped.
 3. There are no overage charges.

-## cPanel License

-We usually sell new servers with a Solo or trial cPanel license.
-Once the 15 day period has elapsed, we will upgrade the license.
-Customer takes no action.

 ## Content policy